 In 2006 he spent the season moving up and down between Triple-A and the majors.
 He pitched in 16 games, 3 starts with a 7.24 ERA.
 In 2007 he was called up to the majors to stay at the start of May.
 He made 27 starts, had a 12-10 record, and a 4.08 ERA.
 In 169.2 innings, he had 144 strikeouts.

 We thought we had the makings of a pretty decent rotation.
 We had Roy Halladay and A.J.
 Burnett at the top of the rotation and young pitchers McGowan, Shaun Marcum, and Jesse Litsch filling the other spots.
 The future looked bright.

 In 2008 Dustin made 19 starts and had a 4.37.
 He came out of the game after 4 innings of his start on July 8th.
 He had an MRI the next day and would have surgery to repair a frayed labrum.
-They expected him to be back in 2009, but his recovery was slower than expected.
+They expected him to be back in 2009, but his recovery was slower.
 Then, when he could start throwing, he hurt his knee.
 In 2010 they found a torn rotator cuff.

 He wouldn’t pitch in the majors again until September of 2011.
 He made 5 starts, had a 6.43 ERA, and we thought he might make it back from the endless injuries.
 At the beginning of the 2012 season, after signing a 2-year contract extension for $3 million, there were more shoulder troubles.